-S-3530A is a CMOS real-time clock IC supporting an I2C-BUS, which is designed to transfer or set each data of a clock and calender as requested by a CPU.
-It provides connection with a CPU via two wires and has two systems of an interrupt/alarm feature, allowing the alleviation of software treatment on the side of a host.
+S-3531A is a CMOS real-time clock IC supporting an I2C-BUS, which is designed to transfer or set each data of a clock and calender as requested by a CPU.
+It provides connection with a CPU via two wires and has two systems of interrupt/alarm and clock output features, allowing the alleviation of software treatment on the side of a host.
 It also works on lower power with the oscillating circuit operated at a constant voltage.
 Its package uses an extremely small and thin type of eight-pin SSOP.